- Search The Registry

 *This date marks the birth of Francis Louis Cardozo in 1837.
 He was a Black minister, educator, and politician.

-Cardozo was born free in Charleston, South Carolina to a prominent Jewish businessman and economist, Isaac N. Cardozo, and a free Black woman, whose name is unknown.
-Cardozo was trained as a carpenter, but at 21 studied for the ministry at the University of Glasgow in Scotland and at seminaries in Edinburgh and London.
+Cardozo was born free in Charleston, South Carolina, to a prominent Jewish businessman and economist, Isaac N. Cardozo, and a free Black woman whose name is unknown.
+Cardozo was trained as a carpenter but, at 21, studied for the ministry at the University of Glasgow in Scotland and seminaries in Edinburgh and London.